borjangly/ae-challenge/README.md

 These are just estimated values and the most accurate value would depend on the workload

 ### Breaking down tasks
 Tasks can be encapsulated in separate files.
 Similar to the logic in the original pipeline, this allows for easier development work and maintenance.
-Inidividual DAGs can be triggered by the `TriggerDagRunOperator`
+Individual DAGs can be triggered by the `TriggerDagRunOperator`

 Example
 ```